ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 The second endpoint has only one resource to get COVID-19 data filtered by the ISO code.

-### Define the error detail record
+### Define the conflict response payload

-Similar to how you created the error detail record in [define the error detail records](#define-the-error-detail-records), define the error detail record below of the second endpoint using the diagram view in VS Code.
+Similar to how you created the conflict response payload in [define the conflict response payloads](#define-the-conflict-response-payloads), define the conflict response payload below of the second endpoint using the diagram view in VS Code.

 ```ballerina
 public type InvalidIsoCodeError record {|